-The degree counter-clockwise from the positive x-axis which the occupants will use as their orientation in the beginning of the simulation.
+Specifies an angle in degrees counter-clockwise from the positive x-axis which the occupants will use as their orientation in the beginning of the simulation.
+Occupants can also be made to orient on a specific point.
+This can be done outside of the Edit Profiles dialog by right clicking selected occupants, and selecting Orient Occupants on Point from the context menu.